dankelley/oce/README.rst

 ``develop`` branch is to execute the following commands in R::

     library(devtools)
+    install_github('ocedata', 'dankelley', 'develop')
     install_github('oce', 'dankelley', 'develop')

-(This uses the ``devtools`` package, which is one of many powerful tools written by Hadley Wickham; his site on github is https://github.com/hadley.)
+This uses the ``devtools`` package, which is one of many powerful tools written by Hadley Wickham (whose github site is https://github.com/hadley).

 In addition to the ``master`` and ``develop`` branches, there is a ``testing`` branch that is sometimes used to try out variants of new features, and any